-There will be two categories: women and men with 20 available spots in each category.
+There will be two categories: women and men with 20 available spots in each category with a maximum of 40 (20 men and 20 women).
 Each country will have a quota of two athletes per gender.

 According to The International Federation of Sport Climbing (IFSC), there will be four different pathways to qualify for 2020 Olympic Games in Tokyo, Japan.
 All dates to each pathway qualification is still being determined at this time.

 The first pathway is the IFSC Combined World Championship 2019 in Tokyo, Japan.
 Six highest placed athletes per gender will occupy six available spots.